 Do whatever it takes to achieve the goals important to you, to obtain extraordinary bodybuilding progress.
 Trust yourself and your results, doing what you know to be right despite what others think.

 This exercise will improve both lat width and thickness but not because there is a distinction here.
 Any difference seems suspicious but not impossible, with one study showing medial versus lateral activation of the lats.

 Performing the exercise by pulling slightly from above, say at a 45° angle as practiced by many old-timers, could increase the range of motion for the lats with less flexion of the spine, if this is available to you.

 Try this unusual exercise, the protracted close-grip row, to activate the lats.
+This will ensure a rounded back to maximize tension.
 It will do so like no other exercise can and likely ever will.